Charles B. Towns: Alcoholics Anonymous

-Bill Wilson, cofounder of Alcoholics Anonymous (AA), was admitted to Towns Hospital three times between 1933 and 1934.
-On his third and last stay he showed signs of delirium tremens and was treated with the Belladonna Cure.
-He thought this would help his alcoholism but he inevitably drank within 3 months of leaving the hospital after "successfully" completing the Belladonna Cure.
-It was only after meeting a member of the Oxford Group, Ebby Thacher, who is later discussed, and undergoing the Oxford Group's "soul surgery", that he experienced a "white light experience" or a spiritual awakening.
-After that experience, he never drank again.
+Bill Wilson, cofounder of Alcoholics Anonymous (AA), was admitted to Towns Hospital four times between 1933 and 1934.
+On his last stay, beginning December 11, 1934, the date of his last drink, he showed signs of delirium tremens and was treated with the Belladonna Cure.
+Three days later, Wilson underwent a so-called “white light experience," also known as a spiritual awakening, which occurred on Friday, December 14, 1934.

-Wilson's description of his experience: "All at once I found myself crying out, ‘If there is a God, let Him show himself!
+Wilson's description: "All at once I found myself crying out, ‘If there is a God, let Him show himself!
 I am ready to do anything, anything!’
 Suddenly the room lit up with a great white light.
 I was caught up in an ecstasy which there are no words to describe.
 It seemed to me in my mind's eye, that I was on a mountain and that a wind not of air but of spirit was blowing.
 And then it burst upon me that I was a free man.
 Slowly the ecstasy subsided.
 I lay there on the bed, but now for a time I was in another world, a new world of consciousness... and I thought to myself, ‘So this is the God of the preachers!’
 A great peace stole over me."

-Earlier that evening, Wilson’s old drinking buddy, Ebby Thacher, a member of the Oxford Group, who had impressed Wilson by going sober with help of spirituality, had visited and tried to persuade Wilson to turn himself over to the care of a Christian deity who would liberate him from alcohol.
+Earlier that evening, Wilson’s old drinking buddy, Ebby Thacher, a member of the Oxford Group who had impressed Wilson by getting sober with the help of spirituality, had visited and tried to persuade Wilson to turn himself over to the care of a “power greater than himself,” in Wilson’s case a Christian-based deity, who would liberate him from alcohol.
+It was at Towns Hospital during this last stay that Wilson first read William James’ 1902 book, The Varieties of the Religious Experience, which Thatcher had brought to him.
+Wilson would credit its author, philosopher and psychologist William James, as among the founders of Alcoholics Anonymous.

+Before Wilson’s last stay at Towns Hospital, Ebby Thacher sat at the kitchen table in Wilson’s Brooklyn home, in mid November 1934, and spoke about finding sobriety through help from the Oxford Group, the Christian-based, nondenominational revivalistic movement that would eventually help Wilson achieve sobriety.
+Wilson consequently used some of the principles of the Oxford Group, among several sources, to develop AA.

-Towns was a supporter and creditor of Alcoholics Anonymous, lending Wilson $2500 ($53,000 in 2023 dollar values) to enable him to write what became "The Big Book" of Alcoholics Anonymous.
-He later told the AA story to a writer who had it published in Liberty which led to the sale of several hundred Big Books.
+Towns became a supporter and creditor of Alcoholics Anonymous, lending Wilson $2500 ($53,000 in 2023 dollar values) to enable him to write what became "The Big Book" of Alcoholics Anonymous.
+In July 1939, on the rooftop of the Towns Hospital, Charlie Townsend announced to Wilson that he told the AA story to a writer who would publish it in Liberty, which led to the sale of several hundred Big Books.
 He also offered Wilson, who had been unemployed for several years, a job as a lay therapist, which Wilson declined.